Provable Offline Preference-Based Reinforcement Learning: Action-Based Comparison

 \begin{assumption} For all $h\in[H]$ and $A_h\in\Gcal_{A_h}$, we have $|A_h(s,a)|\leq b_{\max}$ for all $(s,a)\in\Scal\times\Acal$. \end{assumption} With the aforementioned assumptions, we can establish the sample complexity of \actalg. \begin{theorem} Under Assumption~\ref{ass:preference_action},\ref{ass:soft},\ref{ass:realize3} and \ref{ass:bound2}, we have with probability at least $1-\delta$ that

 where $\Ncal_{\Gcal_{A}}:=\max_{h\in[H]}\Ncal_{\Gcal_{A_h}}$ and $\kappa_A=\frac{1}{\inf_{x\in[-b_{\max},b_{\max}]}\Phi'(x)}$. \end{theorem} Theorem~\ref{thm:action} suggests that \actalg can learn a near-optimal policy as long as $\Cact$ takes a finite value under a soft margin.
 Specifically, when a hard margin is imposed (i.e., $\beta=\infty$), \actalg can learn an $\eps$-optimal policy with a sample complexity of $N=\TO(1/\eps)$, which is faster than a typical rate $\TO(1/\eps^2)$.
 As mentioned earlier, the quantity $\Cact$ represents the extent to which the distribution induced by the optimal policy is covered by the offline data.
-Therefore, there is no need for a potentially stringent condition that requires the offline data to cover the entire state space like \citet{zhu2023principled}. \looseness=-1
+Therefore, there is no need for a potentially stringent condition that requires the offline data to cover the entire state space like \citet{zhu2023principled}.

 Furthermore, our guarantee is designed to overcome the limitations of existing approaches.
 In Theorem \ref{thm:main}, our upper-bound is influenced by the parameter $\kappa$.
 When using a common sigmoid link function, this parameter scales with $\Theta(\exp(r_{\max}))$.
 As a result, in dense reward settings where $r_{\max}$ scales with $H$, this scaling factor may lead to an explicit dependence of $\Theta(\exp(H))$.
 Similar observations have been made in previous works \citep{zhu2023principled,pacchiano2021dueling,chen2022human}.
-However, even if $r_{\max}$ scales with $H$, it is possible that the $\ell_{\infty}$-norm of the advantage function, denoted as $b_{\max}$, can take much smaller values which is a standard assumption used in Imitation learning to argue that interaction mitigates covariate shift \citep{ross2011reduction,sun2017deeply}\footnote{Without such an assumption, interactive imitation learning algorithms not necessarily can outperform the classic Behavior cloning algorithm \citep{agarwal2019reinforcement}.}.
-Hence, we can avoid the explicit dependence on $\Theta(\exp(H))$.
+However, even if $r_{\max}$ scales with $H$, it is known that the $\ell_{\infty}$-norm of the advantage function, denoted as $b_{\max}$, can take much smaller values \citep{ross2011reduction,agarwal2019reinforcement} Hence, we can avoid the explicit dependence on $\Theta(\exp(H))$.